geefuoco/geefuoco/README.md

-My name is Gianluca Fuoco and I am a Full Stack Developer and Data Scientist.
+My name is Gianluca Fuoco and I am a Software Engineer and Data Scientist.

 I love creating projects to learn.
-I work with a plethora of technologies including Typescript, React, Node, MongoDb, Python, Java, Rust, Go and many more.
+I work with a plethora of technologies including Python, Rust, Typescript, React, Node, MongoDb, Python, Java, Go and many more.